stwalsh4118/phanes/docs/api-specs/infrastructure/infrastructure-api.md

 - **Unknown Module**: Returns an error if a module name is not found in the registry.
 - **IsInstalled Error**: If `IsInstalled()` returns an error, it is logged and the module is skipped.
 - **Install Error**: If `Install()` returns an error, it is logged and collected.
 The runner continues with remaining modules.
 - **Multiple Errors**: If multiple modules fail, all errors are collected and returned together.
+Results are still returned even when errors occur, allowing summary display.

+### Summary Display

+The `PrintSummary()` function displays execution results in a formatted table:

+- **Table Format**: Box-drawing characters with columns for Module, Status, and Details
+- **Status Indicators**:
+  - `✓ Installed` (green) - Module successfully installed
+  - `→ Would Install` (green) - Module would be installed in dry-run mode
+  - `⊘ Skipped` (yellow) - Module already installed, skipped
+  - `✗ Failed` (red) - Module installation failed
+  - `✗ Error` (red) - Error during module check or execution
+- **Error Details**: Failed/error modules show error messages in the Details column (truncated to 50 chars)
+- **Totals**: Summary line shows counts: "X installed, Y would install, Z skipped, W failed"
+- **Dry-Run Indicator**: Summary includes "(dry-run)" suffix when in dry-run mode

 ### Dependencies